Healthy Learning and Positive Classroom Environment

 Instructors will advise you regarding the expectations for the class in areas such as:

 - Class Attendance

 - Entering and Exiting the Classroom

-- Avoiding Rudeness – Activities such as sleeping, reading, and listening to a Walkman, IPODS, etc. should be avoided.
+- Avoiding Rudeness – Activities such as sleeping, reading, using your cell phone, talking to classmates while others are speaking, and having headphones on while listening to your phone or other devices, etc. should be avoided.

-- Other Matters – Make sure cell phones are turned off before entering class or leave them outside.
-The same applies to wristwatch alarms and beepers.
+- Other Matters – Make sure cell phones are turned off before entering class or leave them at home or in your backpack or book bag.